ALCOHOL AND FAT LOSS

 "Is it still possible to experience Fat loss whilst limiting some alcohol intake?"
 Sure.

 "Should the average individual go cold turkey, never drink or be social again?"
-Probably not realistic, but more power to you if you can abstain!
+May not be ideal or realistic, but more power to you if you can abstain!

-Much like nutrition, a controlled & balanced approach where revolving alcohol intake around your energy (calorie) requirements would still likely produce great results and still be considered 'safe' for most individuals.
+Much like nutrition, a controlled & balanced approach where revolving alcohol intake around your energy (calorie) requirements can still likely produce results and be considered 'safe' for most individuals.

-if you are looking at being results focused, consider the below recommendations:
+if you are looking at being results focused, consider the below:

 Limit your alcohol - 1-2 standard drinks max for Females and 3-4 standard drinks max for Males per day for general health and lowered alcohol related risk.